garfix/nli-go/doc/remarks.md

 I started the I18n class for better translations of canned responses.

+---

+Interaction #37

+    H: A "steeple" is a stack which contains two green cubes and a pyramid.
+    C: I understand

+Winograd: "The quote marks indicate that we are defining a new word."

 ## 2023-03-25

 To give the right answer to #35 I think I need to distinguish between the expected sort and the actual sort.